jorge-eche/jorge-eche/README.md

 ![Header Image](./github-header-image2.png)
 ### Hello, World!
 My name is Jorge 👋🌏👨‍💻
-- 🌱 Passionate about learning anything on React web development.
+- 🌱 Passionate about learning.
 The sky is the limit!
 - 🔭 I’m currently studying ADVANCED REACT and looking for a fulltime developer job!
 - 👯 I enjoy collaborating with fellow developers, team work is fun work!
 - ⚙️ I love using React, TypeScript, JavaScript, Node.js, Express.js, PostgreSQL, HTML5, CSS3, Git, Bootstrap, Tailwind, Styled Components and more!